 |Twin 310 mm Floating Discs, Brembo M4.32 4-Piston Radial Monobloc Calipers

 |Single 220 mm Disc, Brembo Single Piston Caliper

 The Suspension & Chassis

-The old Street Triple S had non-adjustable suspension from Showa at both ends.
-This one gets fully adjustable suspension at both ends.
-By Showa, this is a good thing or not.
-It depends on what kind of a rider you are.
+The old Street Triple S had a non-adjustable suspension from Showa at both ends.
+This one gets a fully adjustable suspension at both ends.
+By Showa, this is a good thing or not?
+It depends on what kind of rider you are.